-In this section, we give the background for the SPIN model checker, functional programming as well as definitions we use throughout the paper.
+In this section, we give the background for the SPIN model checker and we provide a small introduction to functional programming, and we give the definitions of some terms we use throughout the paper.
+We present definitions for LI refinement of single clock as well as multiclock systems.